-EURATEX provides tools to European suppliers and manufacturers to find each other and facilitate the production of protective masks and gowns (PPE and surgical) in response to the COVID-19 crisis.
+EURATEX provided tools to European suppliers and manufacturers to find each other and facilitate the production of protective masks and gowns (PPE and surgical) in response to the COVID-19 crisis.

-EURATEX on this page publishes a list of offers and requests for material, capacity or support to produce these goods (masks and gowns), and relevant information on the topic.
+You can then find on this page the list of offers and requests for material, capacity or support to produce these goods (masks and gowns), and relevant information on the topic.

 Which masks exist?